Training

 Who this training is for

-This training is for performers who already have some experience and want to work more precisely.
+This training is for performers who already have some experience and want to work with more precision.

-It’s for those who are not satisfied with repeating what they already know, and who are willing to slow down enough to see what they are actually doing.
+It’s for those not satisfied with repeating what they already know – and are ready to slow down enough to see what they’re actually doing.

-You don’t need to identify as an improviser to do this work, but you do need the desire to practise, to question habits, and to let your work change over time.
+You don’t need to call yourself an improviser.
+What you need is the willingness to practise, to question your habits, and to let yourself change over time.

 Impro Supreme

-Impro Supreme is the framework through which this training is developed and continued.
+Impro Supreme is the framework for this training.

-It is where the method is articulated, the material is structured, and long-term training takes place.
-The work evolves there through practice, teaching and ongoing research.
+It’s where the method is built, the material structured, and the deeper work happens – through practice, teaching and continued research.

 → Visit Impro Supreme